Farrier's Corner

 We are constantly testing our designs and concepts through real world trials and research studies in order to keep providing you with products that you can rely on to do the job.

-We can see two mediums containing our copper allow on the left and another of a more traditional iron allow on the right.
+We can see two mediums containing our copper alloy on the left and another of a more traditional iron allow on the right.
 These are take after two weeks in a BP medium to testing to Staphylococcus and other bacteria.

 The same antimicrobial properties have been preserved and carried over to our line of hoof pastes.